katielock92/CA-T1A3/README.md

     - *URL:* https://pypi.org/project/colored/

 ### **Testing and TDD**
 Another requirement of the application is that there are **at least TWO** tests.
-Ideally we should follow Test-Driven Development (TDD) and write these tests prior to coding the features, so this needs to be factored into our timeline and prioritisation.
+In an ideal world, we should follow Test-Driven Development (TDD) and write these tests prior to coding the features, so this needs to be factored into our timeline and prioritisation.

+However when reviewing my features and what types of test cases I could run, there are not a large number of feasible test cases that could be written *before* commencing development, given the app primarily operates through user inputs and file handling rather than too many operational functions.

+Some initial ideas for test cases include:
+- checking that the scores calculated in the quiz are operating as expected
+- checking that new user registrations are correctly adding a new row to the registered users file
+- checking that the completion of a quiz correctly adds to the user's previous results file
+- checking that completing the quiz with a passing score correctly adds to the certified players file

 ### **Timeline and Prioritisation**
 Due to a combination of the features's priority, complexity and relationship with other features, I plan to prioritise the initial development of features in the following order: